-Professor Christensen has published more than 198 peer reviewed articles, including articles in the Lancet, CMAJ, Annals of Internal Medicine, and BMJ.
+Professor Christensen has supervised more than 17 PhD students (currently supervising 9 PhD students/theses); he has an H index of 62, published 5 book chapters, and more than 400 peer reviewed articles - including articles in the Lancet, CMAJ, Annals of Internal Medicine, BMJ, PLOS Medicine, and JAMA.